justinthelaw/uds-rke2/README.md

 echo $GHCR_PASSWORD | zarf tools registry login ghcr.io --username $GHCR_USERNAME --password-stdin
 set -o history

+# if create:all was already run
 uds run publish:all

+# if create:all was not already run
+uds run release
 ```

 #### Remove